Scaling API Management

 Understanding what the product needs

-To understand the scope and expectations for implementing new feature, interviews were conducted with key stakeholders including the Engineering VP, Backend Engineer, Gateway Engineer, and the Frontend Team.
+To understand the scope and expectations for implementing new feature, interviews were conducted with key stakeholders including the Engineering VP, Backend Engineer, Gateway Engineer and the Frontend Team.
 The following insights emerged:

 Competitive Benchmarking